dekuNukem/bob_cassette_rewinder/README.md

 Of course, the question now becomes *which one do I pick?* Fortunately, all chemical products in UK comes with a `Safety Data Sheet` by regulation, which contains the composition and concentration of what's inside.
 This way, I can compare an unknown detergent with Bob Cassette and get a rough idea of how close it is.

-Looking at the top-left one, the cheapest, [its instruction](https://www.nisbets.co.uk/jantex-dishwasher-detergent-5-litre/cf976) states:
+Looking at the cheapest detergent (top-left), [its instruction](https://www.nisbets.co.uk/jantex-dishwasher-detergent-5-litre/cf976) states:

 ![Alt text](resources/pics/cheap.png)

-The detergent dilution ration from my earlier calculation was 1:231, right in the ballpark.
+The dilution ratio from my earlier calculation was 1:231, right in the ballpark.
 Looking the data sheet:

 ![Alt text](resources/pics/sheet.png)